semo94/yaml_db/README.md

     rake db:data:dump_dir   ->   Dump contents of database to curr_dir_name/tablename.extension (defaults to yaml) rake db:data:load_dir   ->   Load contents of db/#{dir} into database (where dir is ENV['dir'] || 'base')

+If you would like to limit a database dump to a single table add a table parameter to the rake task.

+    rake db:data:dump["table_name"]   ->   Dump contents of Rails database table "table_name" to db/data.yml

+If you use dump from Ruby code you can add a list of tables to dump.

+    Rake::Task['db:data:dump'].invoke(%w(table1 table2 table3))  ->   Dump contents of Rails database tables "table1" "table2" "table3" to db/data.yml

 In addition, we have plugins whereby you can export your database to/from various formats.
 We only deal with yaml and csv right now, but you can easily write tools for your own formats (such as Excel or XML).
 To use another format, just load setting the "class"  parameter to the class you are using.
 This defaults to "YamlDb::Helper" which is a refactoring of the old yaml_db code.
 We'll shorten this to use class nicknames in a little bit.

 ## Examples